 Addressing the Threat

-The advent of AI in fintech brings with it a fresh challenge, driving individual financial institutions and regulatory bodies to explore new ways in which to manage the ‘threat’ of AI.
+The integration of AI in fintech has presented an ongoing challenge, prompting individual financial institutions and regulatory bodies to continuously explore effective strategies to navigate and harness the capabilities of AI.

 How exactly does AI act as a ‘threat’ in fintech?
-They vary from low-risk scenarios to the highly problematic.
+They vary from low-risk scenarios to highly problematic ones.
 On the low-risk end, one can imagine a chatbot in a CS use case “tricking” a customer into thinking it’s a human being.
 High-risk scenarios might involve violating a customer’s basic rights to privacy or using AI-enabled manipulation techniques to influence financial decisions.

 AI as a Social Entity

-An interesting subcategory of risk related to AI writ large and AI in fintech is that AI may actually end up functioning as a biased entity in our society.
+An interesting subcategory of risk related to AI at large and AI in fintech is that AI may actually end up functioning as a biased entity in our society.
 Why is this?
 For one, those biases already exist in the data the AI parses.
-Additionally, algorithms are, by nature, discriminatory in that they are designed to identify categories and filter out based on unwanted criteria.
-As Dr. Garfield Benjamin, a researcher at Solent University looking into AI as a social entity put it, “The whole point of algorithmic decision-making is to discriminate – to judge people according to certain criteria like where they live, their age, their occupation.”
+Additionally, algorithms are, by nature, discriminatory because they are designed to identify categories and filter out based on unwanted criteria.
+As Dr. Garfield Benjamin, a researcher at Solent University looking into AI as a social entity, put it, “The whole point of algorithmic decision-making is to discriminate – to judge people according to certain criteria like where they live, their age, their occupation.”

 What has already been seen with AI is that this tendency has created a social bias in certain use cases.
 A recent study published in an international partnership between universities in the U.S. and South Korea established that social biases, including racism and sexism, are already defined within robots that leverage AI.

-What does this mean for fintech?
-Imagine this use case: AI is used to push out certain financial products to certain groups.
-A biased AI may exclude marginalized groups from these products.
-This has already happened in the social media space, where women and African Americans have been excluded from ad displays for higher-value products.
+Consider this scenario: AI is deployed to promote specific financial products to distinct groups.
+A biased AI might inadvertently exclude marginalized groups from accessing these products, a situation reminiscent of past incidents in the social media realm, where women and African Americans were excluded from advertisements for higher-value products.

 Malicious Use of AI

 Since the advent of the internet and digital applications, cybercrime has been a central threat to the fintech space.
-Now with AI in the mix, these malicious incursions are getting even more complex.
+With AI in the mix, these malicious incursions are getting even more complex.

-While AI does have malicious applications, fintech can gain the upper hand by implementing its own AI-driven protections as soon as possible.
+While AI has malicious applications, fintech can gain the upper hand by implementing its AI-driven protections as soon as possible.